 1:1/ Small group work- This will be put into place when a high level of need is identified.
 We have trained Emotional Literacy Support Assistants (ELSAs) who are able to plan and deliver bespoke pieces of worked linked to supporting pupils in managing their emotions.

 Deployment groups- This gives children the opportunity to work with others who have a parent deployed, so that they can share experiences and support each other.
 Activities might include: writing emails, making videos to deployed parents, making scrap books/ diaries to share with parents upon their return, learning about the places which parents are deployed to.

-Homework Clubs- In response to parental requests we have a homework club that runs during lunch times each week, this means that any child who is struggling to complete homework at home or requires additional help can drop in to these sessions with a learning mentor.
+Homework Clubs- In response to parental requests we have a homework club that runs during lunch times each week, this means that any child who is struggling to complete homework at home or requires additional help can drop in to these sessions with a Military Support Assistant.